T40O0/Simplified_Janbu_Method_3D_2D/README.md

  - shapely    2.1.0

 ## Features
- - The slip direction and c or φ can be calculated by 3D back analysis using the simplified Janbu method.
+ - The sliding direction and c or φ can be calculated by 3D back analysis using the simplified Janbu method.
- - 2D back calculation is possible for the slip direction calculated in 3D.
+ - 2D back calculation is possible for the sliding direction calculated in 3D.
- - Forward calculation in 2D is possible for the slip direction, c and φ calculated in 3D.
+ - Forward calculation in 2D is possible for the sliding direction, c and φ calculated in 3D.
- - Saves c, φ, FS and slip direction as histogram, csv and shapefile.
+ - Saves c, φ, FS and sliding direction as histogram, csv and shapefile.
 Note: Histogram output for c is not currently supported.
 It will be added in the future if needed.

 ## References